JaveriaisPink14/Weather-App-Syntecxhub/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the ISC License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- OpenWeatherMap for providing weather data API
-- React community for excellent documentation and tools
-- Express.js for the robust backend framework

-## 📞 Support

-If you have any questions or issues, please open an issue on GitHub or contact the maintainers.

----

 **Made with ❤️ by Syntecxhub**
 **Made with ❤️ by Syntecxhub**